skkap/nicehash-gsheet-bot/README.md

 5. Download service account JSON credentials and put then in the `google-sa.json`.
 Refer to `google-sa.example.json`.

-6. Install dependencies and run `nicehash-bot.py`.
+6. Install dependencies.

+7. Run `nicehash-mining-stats-bot.py` and/or `nicehash-mining-stats-bot.py`.

+- `pipenv run python /app/nicehash-account-stats-bot.py`
+- `pipenv run python /app/nicehash-mining-stats-bot.py`

 You can setup cron job to make such records periodically.